 The Coronavirus Aid, Relief, and Economic Security (CARES) Act (the “Act”) was signed into law on March 27, 2020.
 Section 18004 of the Act created the Higher Education Emergency Relief Fund (“HEERF”) for distribution to colleges and universities, intended to help offset costs to students and institutions resulting from campus disruptions due to the Coronavirus.
 This report is required by Section 18004(e) of the Act and is published here pursuant to the guidance issued by the U.S. Department of Education.

-The University received $3,005,849 – 50% of its total HEERF allocation — on May 6, 2020.
-This funding has been allocated among The College of Arts, Science & Engineering, Eastman School of Music, and the School of Medicine and Dentistry.
+The University received $3,005,849 – 50 percent of its total HEERF allocation — on May 6, 2020.
+This funding has been allocated among Arts, Sciences & Engineering, Eastman School of Music, and the School of Medicine and Dentistry.
 Each school will distribute its funding allocation based on the unique needs of its student population.
 The allocations among schools and to various groups of students are described below.

 As of the date of this report, 9/6/20, a total of $3,005,849 in Emergency Financial Aid Grants have been distributed to students under Section 18004(c) of the CARES Act.